Server role: Address book sync

 You can automatically sync an address book among multiple Viewers using RU Server as a central hub.
-Each technician can access the address book contents from the Viewer according to permissions set for them by the server administrator.
+Each technician can view and edit the address book contents in their Viewer according to permissions set for them by the server administrator.

 Step 1: Set up user accounts

-- Install the Server and make sure it is accessible to Viewers and Hosts.
+- Install the Server and make sure it is directly accessible to Viewers and Hosts.

 - Open the Admin Console and click File ➝ Address book manager.

 - In the left pane right click on Users and select Create new user...

 - Enter a desired username in the User logon name field and click Change password....